shockch4rge/Shockch4rge/README.md

 **⚙️ TECH!**

 When I'm not immersing myself in music, I'm adept with new technology/secrets/tips/languages/hoo-ha that spring up from time to time.
-Be it software or hardware, I'm always on the lookout for new breakthroughs in the ever-growing and adapting environment which is tech.
+Be it software or hardware, I'm always on the lookout for new breakthroughs in the ever-growing and adapting environment of technology.

 **🎮 GAMING!**